Secrets Management Best Practices: Vaults, Encryption, Rotation

 Centralized Secret Vaults

 At the heart of a secure secrets strategy is a centralized vault or secret broker.
 These dedicated systems provide encrypted storage, fine-grained access policies, audit logging, and rotation capabilities — all managed separately from application source code and configuration.
+This aligns closely with identity and access management (IAM) practices.

 Encryption at Rest and in Transit